By Karen A. Soukiasian

 Communicating with other dogs

 Licking the face of another dog is the universal doggie message, “I’m helpless, I submit to you.” or, “Hey I’m friendly and I’m so happy to see you.”
-This is an ancient behavior that has been normal from the time they were wolves.
+This is an ancient behavior that has been normal since dogs were wolves.

 When the wolf or wild dog pack returned from the hunt with supper, the subordinate members of the pack were happy to meet and greet the hunters, but they always had to wait their turn to eat.
 They displayed their happiness and submission by cowering and licking the mouths of the more dominant pack members.
 They were also hopeful the object of their admiration, would release a scrap or two.